 - a.
-Professional Standards Unit The Sergeant(s) assigned to the Professional Standards Unit shall receive assignment pay equal to 8.25% of their base salary. - Intelligence Unit The one Sergeant and/or the one Police Officer assigned to the Intelligence Unit shall receive assignment pay equal to 8.25% of his/her base salary.
+Professional Standards Unit The Sergeant(s) assigned to the Professional Standards Unit shall receive assignment pay equal to 8.25% of their base salary. - b.
+Intelligence Unit The Sergeant(s) and/or the Police Officer(s) assigned to the Intelligence Unit shall receive assignment pay equal to 8.25% of his/her base salary.